G6EJD/ESP32-Multi-Channel-Relay-Controller/README.md

 Access the controller with either the IP Address shown on the serial monitor or use http://controller.local/

+Version 1.1 now shows current time in status heading; Channel-n has been changed to Timer-n; Setup changed to Override

 Example Home Screen:

 ![alt_text, width="200"](/Image1.jpg)